rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 For a module to be really useful you want to have the capability of including both private and public code.
 Public code allows us to reuse our code in other modules while the private code keeps internal things inside the module safe from colliding with other modules private code.
 This technique is classically known as "information hiding" and in computer sciences texts as "scope".
 Lets create a a more composable module called `SayingHi.Mod`.
 In addition to display "Hello World!" we want a public method (procedure in Oberon terminology) that can ask for a name and print out a salutation.
 We will use the `SayingHi.Mod` module along with a newer version of `HelloWorld.Mod` named `HelloWorld2.Mod`.

 ## Procedures

 How do we write methods in Oberon?
-Methods are declared using the keyword `PROCEDURE` followed by their name, a declaration of any parameters and if the procedure returns a value (i.e. is a function) it also includes that declaration.
+Methods are declared using the keyword `PROCEDURE` followed by their name, a declaration of any parameters and if the procedure returns a value (i.e. is a function) it is also included in the declaration.
 Next we declare any internal variables needed by the procedure.
 This is followed by the procedure's body.
 The body of the procedure is defined by a `BEGIN` and `END` statement structure.
 The body contains the steps the procedure needs to execute.

 We'll create a procedure called "HelloWorld" in our new module.
 Since we will use this procedure from our new `HelloWorld2.Mod` our new "HelloWorld" procedure needs to be public.
 A public procedure in `SayingHi.Mod` is available for use in our new `HelloWorld2.Mod` (or by another module).
 Marking a procedure public[^public] in Oberon is a little different than in other languages.
 A Module's procedure is public if its name ends with an asterisk.
 Below is a sketch of our module `SayingHi.Mod` so far.

 ```Oberon
     MODULE SayingHi;
       IMPORT Out;

       PROCEDURE HelloWorld*;
       BEGIN
         Out.String("Hello World!"); Out.Ln;